 Dealing A Helping Hand

-The Fountain Valley Community Foundation is hosting their Texas Hold’em Charity Poker Tournament on April 15th at the Center at Founders Village, 17967 Bushard Street.
+The Fountain Valley Community Foundation is hosting the Fall Texas Hold’em Charity Poker Tournament on November 4th at the Center at Founders Village, 17967 Bushard Street.
 Doors open at 5:15 and the first hand will be dealt at 6PM.
 Registration is $25 online at fvpoker.org.

 Proceeds will support the new Universally Accessible Playground being built in the FV Sports Park where all levels of ability will be able to play together.
 Come have fun with friends and family and know that you’re “Dealing A Helping Hand”.

 FV non-profits have the opportunity to participate and raise funds for their organizations.
 Sign up your organization online at fvpoker.org.
 Register at least 10 players and the $25 registration fee will go back to your group.
 When players go online to register they can choose the organization they wish to support.
 It’s an easy way to fundraise and have a great time.